reactjs/react-rails/README.md

 ```
 Note: Your component is added to `app/javascript/components/` by default.

-Note: If you generated into a subdirectory you will append the directory path to your erb component call.
+Note: If your component is in a subdirectory you will append the directory path to your erb component call.

 Example:
 ```